The Most Beautiful Bridges of Paris

 Pont de l'Alma

-The Pont de l’Alma is not one of the most beautiful of Paris, neither is it the longest nor the first to be built.
+The Pont de l’Alma is not one of the most beautiful in Paris, neither is it the longest nor the first to be built.
 However, since its construction, the Parisians have used this bridge to measure the swelling of the river.

-The Seine is measured using the statue of a zouave (a soldier of the infantry regiment in the French Army) carved in one of the bridges columns.
-During the flooding of 1910 the river reached the soldier’s shoulders.
+The Seine is measured using the statue of a Zouave (a soldier of the infantry regiment in the French Army) carved in one of the bridge's columns.
+During the flooding of 1910, the river reached the soldier’s shoulders.

 Presently, tourists also come to see the Pont de l’Alma to visit the tunnel where Princess Diana was killed.
 In the upper part of the tunnel is the Liberty Flame, a monument with which the United States thanked France for the restoration of the Statue of Liberty.
-Many leave flowers in remembrance of Princess of Wales.
+Many leave flowers in remembrance of the Princess of Wales.

 Pont Neuf